-Bushiri ranked fourth on 100 most talked Africans
+Bushiri ranked fourth on list of 100 most talked Africans

 The chart includes several great men and women in Africa from various fields ranging from sports, music, religion, politicians and academics.

-Notable names include former South Africa president Jacob Zuma who comes 7th, Tanzania’s Diamond on the 11th, current South Africa President Cyril Ramaphosa on the 30th and Davido on 21st.
+Notable names include former South Africa president Jacob Zuma who comes 7th, Tanzania’s Diamond on the 11th, current South African President Cyril Ramaphosa on 30th and Davido on 21st.

 The Africa Social charts began on the 27th of January 2021 and has been running ever since.
 It began as just a Top 20 and then went on to become a Top 40 with a more transparent method showing the points accumulated by each personality during that week.

-The charts works by tracking the social media activity of each week in the whole of Africa.
+The charts work by tracking the social media activity of each week in the whole of Africa.
 Currently, the chart tracks activity only on Instagram, Twitter, Facebook and Google.